-- The USDA's termination disproportionately impacts organizations serving historically underserved communities.
-If similarly situated organizations without explicit DEI components or DEI language in their applications/awards remain funded, this could be unequal enforcement of agency policies. - While we primarily seek review under the APA and statutory violations, we note that this action raises potential equal protection concerns, which may require further legal review.
+- The USDA's decision to terminate our grant raises significant concerns regarding the disparate impact on organizations [serving historically underserved communities OR supporting climate-smart and conservation initiatives].
+As courts have recognized, such actions can give rise to equal protection claims.
+The USDA's actions may also raise First Amendment concerns related to compelled speech and viewpoint discrimination. - While we primarily seek review under the APA and statutory violations, we note that this action raises potential equal protection and First Amendment concerns, which may require further legal review.